MaimonLab/SiffPy/siffpy/siffmath/README.md

 ## Fluorescence analysis

 Most functions in the `fluorescence.py` submodule are accessible through `siffmath` directly, except for the functions that are intended to be internal.
-It's organized like this because I want it to work even if you don't have `Holoviews` installed, and so some functions need alternative implementations.
-So `fluorescence.py` checks if it can `import Holoviews`, and then defines functions differently based on whether it can or can't do so.
-Then `siffmath`'s `__init__.py` imports all functions from `fluorescence.py`, but `fluorescence.py`'s `__all__`
-conceals the interal functions that are differentially implemented and provides a common interface for both.
+To get a list of available methods, plus a print of their docstrings, use `siffmath.string_names